zx80/flask-simple-auth/README.md

 - `hash_password` and `check_password` to hash or check a password.
 - `create_token` to compute a new authentication token for the current user.
 - `clear_caches` to clear internal process caches (probably a bad idea).
+- `cast` a function/decorator to register no str to some type casts for parameters.

-Alternatively, it is possible but not recommended to use the flask extensions model, in which case the `FlaskSimpleAuth` object must be instanciated and routes *must* be created using this object:
+It is also possible, but *not* recommended to use the flask extensions model, in which case the `FlaskSimpleAuth` object must be instanciated and routes *must* be created using this object:

 ```Python
 from flask import Flask